Public administration: 1980s–1990s: Managerial reform

+Alternative traditions in public administration

 Women's civic clubs and the Settlement movement

-Contemporary scholars are reclaiming a companion public administration origin story that includes the contributions of women.
+Contemporary scholars are reclaiming a companion public administration origin story that includes women's contributions.
 This has become known as the "alternative" or "settlement" model of public administration.
-During the 19th century upper-class women in the United States and Europe organized voluntary associations that worked to mitigate the excesses of urbanization and industrialization in their towns.
-Eventually, these voluntary associations became networks that were able to spearhead changes to policy and administration.
-These women's civic clubs worked to make cities and workplaces safer (cleaner streets, water, sewage, and workplace.
-As well as workplace regulation) and more suited to the needs of their children (playgrounds, libraries, juvenile courts, child labor laws).
-These were administrative and policy spaces ignored by their fathers and husbands.
+During the 19th century, upper-class women in the United States and Europe organized voluntary associations that worked to mitigate the excesses of urbanization and industrialization in their towns.
+Eventually, these voluntary associations became networks capable of spearheading changes in policy and administration.
+These women's civic clubs worked to make cities and workplaces safer (cleaner streets, water, sewage, and workplaces) and more suited to the needs of their children (playgrounds, libraries, juvenile courts, child labor laws).
+These were administrative and policy spaces that their fathers and husbands ignored.
 The work of these clubs was amplified by newly organized non-profit organizations (Settlement Houses), usually situated in industrialized city slums filled with immigrants.

-Reforms that emerged from the New Deal (e.g., income for the old, unemployment insurance, aid for dependent children and the disabled, child labor prohibitions and limits on hours worked, etc.) were supported by leaders of the Settlement movement.
-Richard Stillman credits Jane Addams, a key leader of the Settlement movement and a pioneer of public administration with "conceiving and spawning" the modern welfare state.
+Reforms that emerged from the New Deal (e.g., income for older people, unemployment insurance, aid for dependent children and people with disabilities, child labor prohibitions, and limits on hours worked) were supported by leaders of the Settlement movement.
+Richard Stillman credits Jane Addams, a key leader of the Settlement movement and a pioneer of public administration, with "conceiving and spawning" the modern welfare state.
 The accomplishments of the Settlement movement and their conception of public administration were ignored in the early literature of public administration.
 The alternative model of Public Administration was invisible or buried for about 100 years until Camilla Stivers published Bureau Men and Settlement Women in 2000.

 Settlement workers explicitly fought for social justice as they campaigned for reform.
-They sought policy changes that would improve the lives of immigrants, women, children, sick, old, and impoverished people.
+They sought policy changes that would improve the lives of immigrants, women, children, the sick, the old, and the impoverished.
 Both municipal housekeeping and industrial citizenship applied an ethic of care informed by the feminine experience of policy and administration.
 While they saw the relevance of the traditional public administration values (efficiency, effectiveness, etc.) and practices of their male reformist counterparts, they also emphasized social justice and social equity.
 Jane Addams, for example, was a founder of the National Association for the Advancement of Colored People (NAACP).